-A photo shows a restaurant which allegedly offers smoking “cones” for its patrons.
+A photo shows a restaurant which allegedly offers smoking “cones” for its patrons in Japan.
 Is this image real or fake?

-Though we couldn’t find the original source of these image,s we were able to track down postings of this exact photo as far back as May, 2010, though it likely originated earlier.
+Although we couldn’t find the original source of this image, we were able to track down postings of this exact photo as far back as May, 2010.
+It’s possible that it likely originated earlier.
 It has most often been accompanied by stories of a “new solution” to smoking in restaurants, and also allegedly shows a “smoking zone” in Japanese restaurants.

-We have enlarged and cropped two of the cones to show how the light patterns line up, which they should not do when this far apart in a room of this size.
+We have enlarged and cropped two of the cones to show how the light patterns line up, which they should not do if places this far apart in a room of this size.

 Those old enough to remember the 1960s TV show “Get Smart” will instantly make the connection between these smoking cones and the “Cone of Silence” featured on several episodes of that series.

-We’re not sure if this photo was meant as a joke or as an artist’s conception of an idea on the table, but the lack of corroborating evidence along with analysis of the image leads us to believe it’s fake.
+We’re not sure if this photo was meant as a joke or as an artist’s conception of an idea, but the lack of corroborating evidence along with analysis of the image leads us to believe it’s fake.

 Can you tell us anything about the photo of the smoking cones above?
 Drop us a comment below!